As much as I love a good gift, I’m also a minimalist and I try not to fill my life with too many things.

 My friend Matt told me about these puzzles.
 I didn’t consider myself a big “puzzler” but once I saw the unique shapes of the puzzles pieces (look closely!)
 I scooped one up.
 Safe to say, Liberty Puzzles are one of the most unique gifts out there, especially if you have them make a custom puzzle based on your own photo.
 Be warned: These puzzles are difficult!

-When Tom and Dan from StudioNeat announced this dock, I purchased the iPhone version ($45) immediately.
+When Tom and Dan from StudioNeat announced the “Material Dock,” I purchased the iPhone version ($45) immediately.
 It’s kind of like a home for your iPhone, where it can stay warm (charged) and be in a permanent state of reclined relaxation for your viewing pleasure.
+They now have a version with wireless charging AND iPhone + Apple Watch charging.
+Honestly though, you can’t go wrong with any product from Studio Neat.

 When I heard the Kickstarter for this coffee table book was happening, I was elated.
 The book is full of some of the best crowdsourced photography in the world, and you get it for just $60 with some fun stories from the photographers.
 Photo credit: Unsplash.